TeamSupercell/typings-for-css-modules-loader/README.md

 Webpack loader that works as a css-loader drop-in replacement to generate TypeScript typings for CSS modules on the fly

+## Disclaimer

+This repository is a fork of the unmaintained https://github.com/Jimdo/typings-for-css-modules-loader repository.

 ## Installation

-Install via npm `npm install --save-dev typings-for-css-modules-loader`
+Install via npm `npm install --save-dev @teamsupercell/typings-for-css-modules-loader`

 ## Options